-In most cases, first-degree burns are caused by the following:
+In most cases,superficial first-degree burns are caused by the following:

 The symptoms of a first-degree burn may resemble other conditions or medical problems.
-Consult your child's physician for a diagnosis.
+Consult your child's doctor for a diagnosis.

-Specific treatment for a first-degree burn will be determined by your child's physician, based on the following:
+Specific treatment for a superficial first-degree burn will be determined by your child's doctor, based on the following:

-First-degree burns are usually not bandaged.
-Consult your child's physician for additional treatment for first-degree burns.
+Superficial first-degree burns are usually not bandaged.
+Consult your child's doctor for additional treatment for first-degree burns.